Ezetap, racing against bigger rivals like Paytm, just raised $16 million in fresh funding

 It has also made two acquisitions to date.
 In June, it snagged FortunePay, a Bangalore-based startup that offered payment switching infrastructure to banks.
 It also acquired a loyalty platform called Clinknow in 2014.
 Terms of both deals were not disclosed.

-In a chat earlier this week with cofounder and CEO Abhijit “Bobby” Bose, he told us that Ezetap is now processing $135 million in transactions monthly, eight times more than it was at the start of 2016.
+In a chat earlier this week with co-founder and CEO Abhijit “Bobby” Bose, he told us that Ezetap is now processing $135 million in transactions monthly, eight times more than it was at the start of 2016.
 He says the firm is on track to triple its volume over the next 18 months, too.

 Bose also said the company, whose underlying payments structure is largely complete for now, doesn’t need to hire many new people in order to grow quickly.
 At least, he said, rather than add to Ezetap’s engineering department, new hires will be focused around marketing and sales and to help Ezetap launch in Southeast Asia by the end of the year.